matrix-org/matrix-spec-proposals/proposals/4074-server-side-annotations-aggregation.md

 ## Filtering out aggregated annotations

+`RoomEventsFilter` format should be extended to include new filter param `filter_server_aggregated_relation_types` ([]string).
+Server should filter out events having relation types to their parents specified in this array if these events are aggregated by the server.
-`RoomEventsFilter` format should be extended to include new flag `filter_server_aggregated_events`.
-If this flag is set, events with relation of type "m.annotation" (along with others server side aggregation may support in the future) from the main and thread timelines.
-These events should only be delivered in their full form whenever requested explicitly via client API ([`relations`](https://spec.matrix.org/v1.8/client-server-api/#relationships-api), [`get event by id`](https://spec.matrix.org/v1.8/client-server-api/#get_matrixclientv3roomsroomideventeventid),[`context`](https://spec.matrix.org/v1.8/client-server-api/#get_matrixclientv3roomsroomidcontexteventid)) or via server-server API
+Filtering should work for the main and thread timelines.
+Such filtered events should only be delivered in their full form whenever requested explicitly via client API ([`relations`](https://spec.matrix.org/v1.8/client-server-api/#relationships-api), [`get event by id`](https://spec.matrix.org/v1.8/client-server-api/#get_matrixclientv3roomsroomideventeventid),[`context`](https://spec.matrix.org/v1.8/client-server-api/#get_matrixclientv3roomsroomidcontexteventid)) or via server-server API
 (federation API)